The Support Designs of Several Families of Lifted Linear Codes: The support -designs of the lifted projective Reed-Muller codes

 \begin{theorem} Let $m \geq 2$ and $1 \leq h \leq (m-1)(q-1)$.
 Then the linear code $\mathrm{PRM}(q,m,h)$ has length $n=(q^m-1)/(q-1)$ and minimum Hamming distance $(q-v)q^{m-2-u}$, where $h-1=u(q-1)+v$ and $0 \leq v <q-1$.
 Furthermore, the dimension of the code is given as

 \end{theorem}

 \begin{theorem} Let $m\geq 2$ and $1\leq h\leq (m-1)(q-1)$.
 If $h\not \equiv 0\pmod{q-1}$, then \end{theorem}

 By Theorem \ref{thm-PRMcode7} and definition, $\mathrm{PRM}(q,m,1)$ is monomially-equavalent to the Simplex code.
 It then follows from Theorem \ref{thm-prm8} that $\mathrm{PRM}(q,m,(m-1)(q-1)-1)$ is monomially-equavalent to the Hamming code.
 Thus, the Hamming codes and Simplex codes are special projective Reed-Muller codes.
-This explains why we would introduce the projective Reed-Muller codes and their monomial automorphism groups in this section.